withspectrum/jscodeshift-graphql-files/README.md

 ## Example

-This JSCodeshift turns this file:
+This codemod turns this file:

 ```javascript
 // User.js